jsoref/hashicorp-packer/.github/CONTRIBUTING.md

 for various builders.
 These typically require an API key (AWS, GCE), or additional software to be installed on your computer (VirtualBox, VMware).

-If you're working on a new builder or builder feature and want verify it is functioning (and also hasn't broken anything else), we recommend running the acceptance tests.
+If you're working on a new builder or builder feature and want to verify it is functioning (and also hasn't broken anything else), we recommend running the acceptance tests.